-- 1. 1st offense: Parent contact and parents are to bring a change of clothing to adhere to the Campus Dress Code is expectations. - 2.
-2nd offense: Detention and Parent contact - 3.
-3rd offense: Detention and Parent contact - 4.
-4th offense: possible SRC (In school suspension) - 5.
+- 1. 1{st} offense: Parent contact and parents are to bring a change of clothing to adhere to the Campus Dress Code expectations. - 2.
+2nd offense: Detention or ISS (In school suspension) and Parent contact - 3.
+3rd offense: Detention or ISS and Parent contact - 4.
+4th offense: ISS - 5.
 Repeated infractions may result in out of school suspension.